 - What is the civil partner visa?

-- What are the/Civil Partner Visa Application Sponsorship requirements?
+- What are the Civil Partner Visa Application Sponsorship requirements?

-- What is the application process for the civil partnership visa?
+- What is the visa application process?

 - How Can Total Law Help?